Double jaw surgery day January 17th, 2017

 I woke up, french braided my hair and rang a taxi.
 The hardest part was saying goodbye to my babies because when I come home I would look very different.
 I kissed them goodbye and cried my eyes out all the way there.

 I checked in the day surgery unit and then had a good 6-hour wait.
 I took my word search book which kept me occupied for short periods, but then I had a little panic attack as reality was setting in and I was about to have my Jaws broken.

 Before I knew it my name was called and I was asked to go and get my gown on.
-It was literally 5 minutes and I kissed him goodbye and walked to surgery crying and shaking.
+It was literally 5 minutes from having my name called to me kissing him goodbye and walking down to surgery crying and shaking.
 The walls were soo white and clinical and there was hardly anyone about.

 I laid on the bed whilst I was having some checks done and before I knew it the cannula was in and I was waking up in recovery.

 I woke up in HDU and I remember seeing my mum and David briefly (around 7 pm) before falling asleep seconds later and not waking up again till 2 am when I needed a wee.

 I felt so sick from the general but I was too scared to be sick because both my jaws were broken and I didn’t want to damage them any more than what they were, so I breathed through it.
 I managed to drink through a straw straight away but my throat was so sore from the breathing tube it made me not want to.